How Should I Address Senior Staff Falsifying Their In/Out Times in a Letter to Higher Ups?

 Dear Anonymous,

-I Think, all issues not been resolved through letters. you should talk to your reporting manager regarding this issue. he will guide you or he will inform to your directors about the issue or you can directly talk to your director regarding the same.
+I think all issues have not been resolved through letters.
+You should talk to your reporting manager regarding this issue.
+He will guide you, or he will inform your directors about the issue.
+Alternatively, you can directly talk to your director regarding the same.

 amodbobade

-If you are talking about "most senior staff" (Director? / VP? / CEO?) or the "most experienced staff" (some workers with very long relation with the compnay?) or the "most aged staff" (some employees nearing retirement or with extensions).
+If you are talking about the "most senior staff" (Director? / VP? / CEO?) or the "most experienced staff" (some workers with a very long relationship with the company?) or the "most aged staff" (some employees nearing retirement or with extensions).

 Please first discuss the matter with your immediate superior (HR Manager).
-If that does not satisfy your queries, then discuss this matter with the concerned "Senoir Staff" verbally first in presence of one of your superiors from HR department.
+If that does not satisfy your queries, then discuss this matter with the concerned "Senior Staff" verbally first in the presence of one of your superiors from the HR department.

-A letter sometimes is too formal & can create biases in such work enviromnent.
-It will be taken as stabbing in the back, if you do not inform them of the misconduct first verbally.
-So, first go ahead with verbal understanding & in case these fail, then only resort for formal letter.
+A letter is sometimes too formal and can create biases in such a work environment.
+It will be taken as stabbing in the back if you do not inform them of the misconduct first verbally.
+So, first go ahead with verbal understanding and in case these fail, then only resort to a formal letter.

-If it comes to it, the format of the letter should be the same, that you would write in case you would report a junior employee's misconduct.
-I think you can find this format on internet by simply googling it.
+If it comes to it, the format of the letter should be the same as you would write in case you were reporting a junior employee's misconduct.
+I think you can find this format on the internet by simply googling it.

 Best Regards,